 Textile groups and community groups, members of churches from across the diocese of Chelmsford, and further afield, were invited to send in fabric postcards that helped them to tell their stories of the pandemic.
 They were also asked to consider the environment and use recycled materials.
 Some postcards even came from the Articulation Textile Group, Canada.

-70+ postcards have been received in total and they all tell a different but shared story: stories of encountering nature in a new way; of daily walks; of the pain of being alone; of monotony; of learning new things (like zoom); of having time to think; of loss and of hope.
+Over 100 postcards were received in total and they all tell a different but shared story: stories of encountering nature in a new way; of daily walks; of the pain of being alone; of monotony; of learning new things (like zoom); of having time to think; of loss and of hope.
 The postcards have provided a means for communication at a time when we have been cut off from so many of our normal networks and communities.
-Visitors to the exhibition are able to make a postcard when they are there and post them in the postboxes that will be scattered through the exhibition.
+Visitors to the exhibition awere able to make a postcard when they visited and post them in the postboxes.

 Canon Imogen Nay